 #204.
 An incompetent astrologer cast a man’s horoscope and said: “You are unable to father children.”
 When the man objected that he had seven kids, the astrologer replied: “Look after them well.”

 #219.
 A glutton betrothed his daughter to another glutton.
 Asked what he was giving her as a dowry, he replied: “A house whose windows face the bakery.”

 #227A.
 While a drunkard was imbibing in a tavern, someone approached and told him: “Your wife is dead.”
 Taking this in, he said to the bartender: “Time, sir, to mix a drink up from your dark stuff.”

 #227B.
-While an intellectual was imbibing in a tavern, someone approached and told him: “Your wife is dead.”
-The intellectual said: “Time, my good man, to mix me some dark wine.”
+While a philosopher was imbibing in a tavern, someone approached and told him: “Your wife is dead.”
+The philosopher said: “Time, my good man, to mix me some dark wine.”